 - avoid using ibuprofen, aspirin and other non-steroidal anti-inflammatory drugs.
 Paracetamol and codeine-based medicines are fine

 If you cannot donate, please call 0300 123 23 23 to reschedule your appointment.

-We will invite you into a private room for a health screening.
+We will invite you into a private room for a confidential health screening.

-The health screening is to check it is OK for you to donate and that your platelets are safe to give to people.
+The health screening is to check you are able to donate and that your platelets are safe to give to people.